deeeelin/idkgit/README.md

 idkgit is a tool that allows users with bash shell to conveniently do git actions to thier projects.

+(Correctness of this project are only tested in macos operating system recently !)

 ## Requirements

 Before you begin, ensure you have met the following requirements: